-Solid State Drives (SSDs) are different from Hard Disk Drives (HDDs) because they have microchips that don’t get shredded with standard shredders.
+Solid State Drives (SSDs) are different from Hard Disk Drives (HDDs) because they have microchips that DO NOT get shredded with standard shredders.
 That’s why Infoshred has added a micro-shredder specifically for Solid State Drives (SSDs) and other small data-containing technology.

 The main difference between HDDs and SSDs is that SSDs use flash memory chips, rather than a spinning disk, to store data.
-It is very important to thoroughly destroy SSDs as there is no other viable option to guarantee data destruction.
+It is very important to thoroughly destroy SSDs with a micro-shredder as there is no other viable option to guarantee data destruction.

 - Degaussing is not effective for SSDs because data is stored on microchips rather than stored magnetically on disks.

 - Crypto-Erase deletes all security keys that hold data on devices, but SSD crypto-keys can be broken, and data can still be accessed after the process.